 - Choose an original painting.
 If you have some artistic flair, you can create one yourself.
 If you don’t – and have the money – then go and hit some galleries.
 This can be a very rewarding experience.

-- Pick one rug and make sure it matches your decor orientation, whether it’s classic or modern.
+- Choose a rug and make sure it matches your decor orientation, whether it’s classic or modern.
 If you know about Persian rugs and you like the classics, go ahead and choose one.
 They are stunning pieces of art and some of them will appreciate in price over time.

 - Pick every object you love even if you don’t think it will match your home decor.
 You have a naturally organic taste, so trust me when I say that you will find a way to make it work.
 It will end up looking great and be an expression of you.